rmagatti/auto-session/README.md

 }
 ```

 Use `:SessionSearch` to launch the session picker.
-It will look for Telescope or Snacks and, if it can't find either, fall back to `vim.select`.
+It will automatically look for Telescope, Snacks, and Fzf-Lua and use the first one it finds.
+If you have multiple pickers installed, you can set `session-lens.picker` to manually pick your picker.
+If no pickers are installed, it'll fall back to `vim.ui.select`

-If you're using Telescope and want to launch the picker via `:Telescope session-lens`, set `load_on_setup = true` or make sure you've called `:SessionSearch` first.
+If you're using Telescope and want to launch the picker via `:Telescope session-lens`, set `session-lens.load_on_setup = true` or make sure you've called `:SessionSearch` first.

 The following default keymaps are available when the session-lens picker is open: